 - If dry eyes persist, use artificial tears.

 - Practice the 20-20-20 rule: every 20 minutes, focus on something at least 20 feet away for about 20 seconds.

 - Enlarge the type on your screen to avoid straining to read.

 What about claims that blue light causes eye damage?

 While some in vitro lab studies (not performed on humans or animals) have linked blue-light exposure to retinal damage, other studies have not confirmed these findings.
 More well-designed studies are needed to establish a link, if any.
 Until then, the U.S. National Eye Institute has taken no formal position regarding blue light, and the AAO does not recommend any special eyewear for computer use.

 On the other hand, there is one type of light that clearly does cause serious eye problems, and that’s ultraviolet light.
 If you’re going to invest in protective glasses, your best bet is a pair of sunglasses that provide 100% UVA and UVB protection.

 During the day, blue light plays a useful role in helping us stay awake and alert by suppressing the production of melatonin, the hormone that regulates the sleep-wake cycle.
 Blue light exposure at night, however, can disrupt sleep.
 That’s why doctors often recommend limiting screen time before bed.
 If you have chronic sleep problems, and you like to watch TV or read on a tablet before bed, then wearing blue-light glasses in the evening could help you sleep better.

 Thank you for investing some of your screen time today in this.
-I hope that you blinked several times and learned something helpful in the process.
+We hope that you blinked several times and learned something helpful in the process.

-From eye exams to eye surgery, Dr. Malecha diagnoses and treats the full range of eye problems in patients of all ages at The Portland Clinic.
+From eye exams to eye surgery, The Portland Clinic’s ophthalmology providers diagnose and treat a full range of eye problems in patients of all ages.